Write that thank you!

 Are we no longer thankful?
 Is writing thank-you notes considered an archaic unnecessary practice?

 Consider the multitude of reasons we might write a note of thanks besides receiving a gift:

-For hospitality after a meal or a visit in someone’s home.
+For hospitality after a meal or a visit to someone’s home.

 For providing advice or a listening ear when making a big decision.